department-of-veterans-affairs/vets-website/content/pages/healthcare/after-you-apply.md

 showactionbar: false
 relatedlinks:
  - url: /healthcare/prescriptions
-   title: Manage your health and benefits
+   title: Manage Your Health and Benefits
    description: "Refill a prescription, send a secure message to your health care provider, and more."
 ---

-After you’ve applied for VA health care, we’ll send you a letter in the mail to let you know if your application’s been approved.
+After you apply for VA health care, we’ll send you a letter in the mail to let you know if your application’s been approved.
 Find out what happens next.

 ### How long does it take VA to make a decision?